 Purpose and Fit

 The Power Smart Manitoba Games are great athlete introduction to a multi-sport environment.
-With the sport of Basketball being in the Canada Games (17U) it is a perfect fit with the Train to Train stage of Long Term Athlete Development.
-It’s Basketball Manitoba’s goal to use the Manitoba Games as the first step in identifying and development Manitoba athletes for future interprovincial events and beyond.
+With the sport of Baseball being in both the Western Canada and Canada Games it is a perfect fit with the Train to Train stage of Long Term Athlete Development.
+At this age the focus is on training the whole baseball athlete based on their physical, mental, cognitive and emotional development.
+It is Baseball Manitoba’s goal to use the Manitoba Games as the first step in identifying and development Manitoba athletes for future interprovincial events and beyond.

-The Basketball competition of the Games will take place in Phase 1 – Female and Phase 2 – Male on July 15 – 21, 2012 in Swan River, Manitoba.
+The Baseball competition of the Games will take place in Phase 1 or July 15 - 18, 2012 in Swan River, Manitoba.

 Minor Bantam – 14 years of ages as of December 31, 1998